 One of the oldest temples of worship in Washington, D.C. the 6th & I is part synagogue, part community center and part concert and exhibition hall.
 It was only recently, in 2004, that the historic building was returned to the Jewish community, after being used as a church for over five decades.
 With heavy participation by Washington Wizards owner Abe Pollin, a team of architects recreated the aesthetic of the original structure from old wedding photos.

 Beth Sholom Congregation is located in the Philadelphia suburb of Elkins Park, Pennsylvania.
 It is the only synagogue designed by famed architect Frank Lloyd Wright.
 Beth Sholom is a new National Historic Landmark because of its significance in the history of American architecture.
 The glazed glass pyramidal tower, built in the 1950s, reflects two dominant metaphors—the tent and the mountain—to convey the sense of a collective sacredness.
 It is nationally significant as one of Wright’s most important commissions during his long and productive career.

 The Chabad of West Boca started its Capital Campaign for this new building in January of 2011, with construction beginning in January of 2014.
-More than $3 million has been raised to date for the $4 million project, but a stubborn final $700,000 is still needed to complete the project.
-The new building will be considered a community center and not merely a synagogue.
+The new building is a community center and not merely a synagogue.
 Chabad’s purpose is to create a vibrant community center which will be a home to every Jew in the community. [ May 2015 SunSentinel ]

 Click on the links below to read related stories: